-Make Herself Truly
+Any Woman Can Make Herself Truly Beautiful

 and Julie Entrekin

 Just as most men want to be

 considered strong, most women want to be considered

 overboard in the pursuit of strength by taking steroids,

 spending too much time at the gym, and flexing muscles for

 hours in front of the mirror, a woman can overdo it, too.